Robinson leads Northern Kentucky against Norfolk State after 25-point game - WTOP News

 Highland Heights, Kentucky; Sunday, 1 p.m.
 EST

-BOTTOM LINE: Northern Kentucky hosts Norfolk State after Trey Robinson scored 25 points in Northern Kentucky’s 98-79 victory against the Cumberlands (KY) Patriots.
+BOTTOM LINE: Northern Kentucky takes on Norfolk State after Trey Robinson scored 25 points in Northern Kentucky’s 98-79 win against the Cumberlands (KY) Patriots.

-The Norse have gone 3-2 at home.
-Northern Kentucky ranks ninth in the Horizon League with 21.4 defensive rebounds per game led by Robinson averaging 4.6.
+The Norse are 3-2 on their home court.
+Northern Kentucky ranks eighth in the Horizon League with 29.6 points per game in the paint led by Robinson averaging 6.4.

-The Spartans are 3-4 on the road.
-Norfolk State ranks sixth in the MEAC with 28.5 rebounds per game led by Jalen Myers averaging 4.8.
+The Spartans are 3-4 in road games.
+Norfolk State averages 77.1 points and has outscored opponents by 7.3 points per game.

-Northern Kentucky scores 70.3 points per game, 0.5 more points than the 69.8 Norfolk State allows.
-Norfolk State scores 5.1 more points per game (77.1) than Northern Kentucky gives up to opponents (72.0).
+Northern Kentucky’s average of 7.2 made 3-pointers per game is 2.3 fewer made shots on average than the 9.5 per game Norfolk State gives up.
+Norfolk State has shot at a 48.9% clip from the field this season, 3.0 percentage points above the 45.9% shooting opponents of Northern Kentucky have averaged.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.